plioi/plioi.github.io/_posts/2013-03-13-strongly-typed-whiteboarding.markdown

 layout: post
 ---

-Last week, I announced the start of a <a href="http://www.headspring.com/patrick/insufficiently-round-wheels/">new open source project, a test framework named Fixie</a>.
+Last week, I announced the start of a [new open source project, a test framework named Fixie](http://www.headspring.com/patrick/insufficiently-round-wheels/).
 This week, we'll see how to mitigate technical risks during the early days of such a project.
 In short, you do the hard work first.

 When starting a new project, it's easy to spend all of your time thinking about what success looks like: the awesome features you have in mind, all working together in perfect harmony, with code so clean there's just no room for bugs.
 However, there are all kinds of reasons a project could fail, and these reasons include the possibility of a technical obstacle turning the project into a nonstarter.
 Early on, you've got to put on your Pessimist Hat and think,